SiliconLabsSoftware/energy_harvesting_applications/README.md

 ## How to add to Simplicity Studio IDE ##

-- Clone the repository somewhere on your PC
+- Clone the repository somewhere on your PC(A git-client tool is required to issue the following command.)

   `git clone https://github.com/SiliconLabs/energy_harvesting_applications.git`